 In 2010, a subset of eight of the trees, adjacent to one another, and their soils, were instrumented with automated sensors to continuously measure soil temperature, soil moisture vertically throughout the soil profile, soil surface 12CO2 and 13CO2 efflux, root production at 10 and 30 cm depths, stem sap flow, and stem diameter (Warren et al., 2012).
 Various measurements were manually collected periodically, including predawn foliar water potential, photosynthetic light- and CO2-response curves, root biomass, growth, and mortality, and soil C and nutrient content.
 Meteorological data were collected every 30 minutes at 2 m height in an adjacent open field, and included wind speed, air temperature, photosynthetically active and shortwave radiation, precipitation, and relative humidity.
 Additionally, in order to assess conditions under the shade cloth treatments (described below), short-term measurements of wind speed, temperature, and humidity were collected at the canopy surface following shade cloth installation.
 Linear regressions between meteorological data from under the shade cloth and from the open field were used to estimate conditions at the canopy surface during the experimental period (Fig. 1a, b).
 Results indicate wind speed (u) was ~45% (± 15%; ± 1 SD) lower, relative humidity (Hr) was ~6% (± 5%; ± 1 SD) greater, and temperature (T) was ~0.11°C (± 0.82 °C; ± 1 SD) lower under both levels of shading as compared with the adjacent open-field meteorological station.

-Following several weeks of pre-treatment measurements, the eight study trees were enclosed with plastic film stretched over a frame surrounding the trees, and then trees were exposed to 53 liters of 99 atom % 13CO2 label for 45 minutes.
+Following several weeks of pretreatment measurements, the eight study trees were enclosed with plastic film stretched over a frame surrounding the trees, and then trees were exposed to 53 liters of 99 atom % 13CO2 label for 45 minutes.
 The plastic was removed and replaced with light shade (LS) or heavy shade (HS) cloth, each of which covered four trees and provided differential levels of PAR at the canopy surface for 3 weeks following the labeling (e.g., Fig. 1c).
-Pre-treatment non-destructive measurements of soil moisture, soil temperature, soil respiration, sap flow and stem growth were made for several weeks prior to the labeling.
+Pretreatment non-destructive measurements of soil moisture, soil temperature, soil respiration, sap flow and stem growth were made for several weeks prior to the labeling.
 For 3 weeks after the labelling and during the shading treatment, destructive measurements of foliage, stem phloem tissue, roots and soil were collected to assess presence of the 13C label, and linked to concurrent automated measurements of 13CO2 from the soil surface (Warren et al., 2012).
 Experimental results and additional details on the site and experimental design are in Warren et al. (2012) and datasets are available online (Warren et al., 2013).

 2.2 Model description